 Feasibility is also intrinsically linked to acceptability.
 Even if an approach appears promising, leaders still need to decide whether or not it can be delivered in their setting given other constraints.
 Leaders need to ask themselves if they are in a position to implement this change, and if not, are there any barriers they can remove to improve their position?
 Doing so will ensure higher acceptability of any given intervention.

-Buy-in is also significantly influenced by professional development, with 3 of the 14 mechanisms from the EEF’s Guide to Effective Professional Development focusing on mechanisms intended to motivate teachers, including setting and agreeing on goals, presenting information from a credible source and providing affirmation/reinforcement after progress.
+Buy-in is also significantly influenced by professional development, with three of the 14 mechanisms from the EEF’s Guide to Effective Professional Development focusing on mechanisms intended to motivate teachers, including setting and agreeing on goals, presenting information from a credible source and providing affirmation/reinforcement after progress.
 Positive buy-in and acceptance will usually lead to high levels of initial adoption of the new approach from which implementation teams can aim for reach and fidelity.

 Fidelity and Reach

 The degree to which staff use an approach as intended (fidelity) can be surprisingly difficult to ensure.
 We can often get surface level engagement and agreement with a proposal, but once teachers are back in their own four walls old habits can be hard to break and lethal mutations can take hold.
 Ensuring fidelity requires leaders to share a clear description of what they want to see happening – the active ingredients” (essential principles and practices that relate to the change) should be explicitly shared with staff and appropriate training provided to support staff in enacting these.
 Staff that have a strong understanding of why and how they should be doing something are more likely to enact this as desired.
-Once these initial steps have been taken fidelity and reach rely on a usable and valued monitoring system.
-Monitoring can often be an after thought of implementation, and can be perceived negatively or with suspicion by some staff.
+Once these initial steps have been taken fidelity and reach rely on a useable and valued monitoring system.
+Monitoring can often be an afterthought of implementation, and can be perceived negatively or with suspicion by some staff.
 Initially we should set out to capture the degree to which core components are being implemented, how people’s skills are developing and any adaptions that are made.
 Monitoring systems need to fit with school routines and systems, so that they are achievable amongst other work demands.
 Where possible integrating monitoring into existing structures can help facilitate effective monitoring and therefore support with fidelity and reach.

 Sustainability